python/mypy/docs/source/tutorial.rst

    else:
        y = 'a'      # Second definition of y

-In the above example, both of the assignments would be used in type inference, and the type of y would be str.
+In the above example, both of the assignments would be used in type inference, and the type of ``y`` would be ``str``.
 However, it is not obvious whether this would be generally desirable in more complex cases.

 Revision history
 ****************